NovaCat35/inventory-app/readme.md

-# The Inventory Store
+# The Modern 80s Inventory Store
 Welcome to my inventory app!
 This project is to mainly enforce and showcase what I learned so far to create dynamic site operations for adding, updating, and keeping track of objects in database.

+PS: To protect against destructive actions, there is a password for updating and deleting objects.
+You ain't getting that from me, but perhaps the answer lies deep within this web.
+PRO-TIP: Did you know you can click and drag to highlight elements on the web?
+Cool stuff!

 [Work in progress...]

 # Features 🎯
 - ALL CRUD operations for uploading categories and items
-- Ability to upload images
+- Ability to upload images (multer library)
+- Cats...

 ## Tools and Tech 🛠️
 - Node.js, Express.js, SCSS, MongoDB, EJS